 by Karen J Mossman

-In the 80s, my mum told me this story about an incident at the local market.
+In the eighties, my Mum told me this story about an incident in the local market.

 She and dad were out shopping in the food hall in Bury, Lancashire.
-She was queuing up waiting for her turn, when a woman pushed in at the front.
+She was queuing up, waiting for her turn, when a woman pushed in at the front.
 Nobody said anything, they just looked at each other.
 So mum spoke up.
-“Excuse me, but we are all waiting, there is a queue.”
+“Excuse me, but we’re all waiting, there is a queue.”

-At the that moment a little man came right up to mum, obviously the woman’s husband and put his finger in her face.
-“Mind you’re own business,” he snapped.
+At that moment a little man came right up to Mum, obviously the woman’s husband, and put his finger in her face.
+“Mind your own business,” he snapped.

-At that point everyone was looking at them.
+At that point, everyone was looking at them.
 Mum said she didn’t like being the centre of attention, and neither did Dad usually.
-She said her heart sank as the little man continued to be aggressive.
+Her heart sank as the little man continued to be aggressive.

-“Do you want to come out side then?” he said to drawing up his fists up.
-“Come on, come on, we’ll sort it out side.”
+“Do you want to come outside then?” he said to drawing his fists up to Dad.
+“Come on, come on, we’ll sort it outside.”

-Mum said dad, who was taller than him, bent down and whispered something in his ear.
+Dadd, who was a lot taller than the little man, bent down and whispered something very quietly in his ear.
 The little man looked up at him and quickly scurried off.

-When they got outside she asked what he’d said.
+When they got outside Mum asked what he’d said.